aery32/sublime-aery32/README.md

 ## Usage

-Press `CTRL+SHIFT+P` to bring command palette into view.
-Next type *Aery32* and select one of the following commands:
+Press `CTRL+SHIFT+P` to bring the command palette into view.
+Next type *Aery32* and select command which to run:

 - **Create new project**:
   - Prompts the directory where to create a new project.
-After then downloads the Aery32 Framework in to that directory and sets up the `Aery32.sublime-project` file.
-You can now open the project.
-Select *Project - Open projects...*, browse to the folder and open the sublime project file.
+After then downloads the Aery32 Framework in to that directory and sets up the `aery32.sublime-project` file.
+When done you can open the project file located under the directory where ever you created the project.
+To do that select *Project - Open projects...*, browse to the project folder and double click `aery32.sublime-project` file.

 ## Settings